genomika/summercourse/Course_Materials/intro-linux/Tutorial.md

 Now press Enter to get the command going.
 Repeat for the 2nd link.
 Check that you now see the two files (ls).

-#### Copy from a corral location - cp or rsync
+#### Copy from a remote location - scp or rsync

-Suppose you have a corral allocation where your organization keeps its data, and that the sequencing data has been downloaded there.
-You can use various Linux commands to copy the data locally from there to your $SCRATCH area.
+Suppose you have a  allocation where your organization keeps its data, and that the sequencing data has been downloaded there.
+You can use various Linux commands to copy the data locally from there to your work area.

-#### cp
+#### scp

-The cp command copies one or more files from a local source to a local destination.
+The scp command copies one or more files from a local source to a local destination.
 It has the most common form:

     cp [options] <source file 1> <source file 2> ... <destination directory>

 Make a directory in your scratch area and copy a single file to it.
 The trailing slash ( / ) on the destination says it is a directory.

-    mkdir -p $work/data/test1
+    mkdir -p work/data/sample1
-    cp  //172.16.225.20/genomikalab/ngscourse/data/ $work/data/test1/
+    cp
-    ls $work/data/test1
+    ls work/data/sample1

 Copy a directory to your work area.
 The -r argument says "recursive".

-    cd data
+    cd work/data
-    cp -r  //172.16.225.20/genomikalab/ngscourse/data/ sample1/
+    cp -r  /mnt/data/ ./

 #### local rsync